Donax (bivalve)

 Donax is a genus of small, edible saltwater clams, marine bivalve molluscs with highly variable color patterns.
 The genus is sometimes called bean clams or wedge shells; however, Donax species bear different common names in different parts of the world.
 In the southeastern United States, they are called "coquina", a word that is also used for the hard limestone concretions of their shells and those of other marine invertebrates.

 Ecology

 Species of Donax live in the swash zone, sometimes in high concentrations, vertically aligned in the sand on exposed beaches, on tropical and temperate coasts worldwide.
 When the waves wash these small clams out of the sand, they can dig back in again quite rapidly.
 They are phytoplankton filter feeders.
-They are an import source of food for crabs, fish and shorebirds.
+They are an important source of food for crabs, fish and shorebirds.
 They are sensitive to environmental conditions and are considered an indicator of beach habitat health.
 Some species, such as Donax variabilis, migrate vertically and horizontally with changes in the tides.
 The genus enjoys a global distribution.
 These coquina clams are found extensively on the east coast beaches of Trinidad (Mayaro) and widely available in Venezuela.